EDCD/EDMarketConnector/PLUGINS.md

 NB: It *is* possible, if a player is quick enough, to plot and clear a route before we load it, in which case we'd be retaining the *previous* plotted route.

+New in version 5.6.0:

+`IsDocked` boolean added to `state`.
+This is set True for a `Location` event having `"Docked":true"`, or the `Docked` event.
+It is set back to False (its default value) for an `Undocked` event.
+Being on-foot in a station at login time does *not* count as docked for this.

+In general on-foot, including being in a taxi, might not set this 100% correctly.
+Its main use in core code is to detect being docked so as to send any stored EDDN messages due to "Delay sending until docked" option.

 ___